Back to services

 Training and consultancy

 We provide a range of continuous professional development packages, both in the UK and overseas.
-We also offer workshops and customised training packages for mental health professionals working with people with psychosis and bipolar disorder who require further training in general CBT as well as CBT for psychosis, bipolar disorder, and family intervention.
+We also offer workshops and customised training packages for mental health professionals working with people with psychosis and bipolar disorder who require further training in general CBT as well as CBT for psychosis, trauma-informed CBT for psychosis, bipolar disorder, and family intervention.

 These include:

-We also offer workshops and customised training packages for mental health professionals working with people with psychosis and bipolar disorder who require further training in general CBT as well as CBT for psychosis and bipolar disorder, and family intervention at a negotiated fee.
+We also offer workshops and customised training packages for mental health professionals working with people with psychosis and bipolar disorder who require further training in general CBT as well as CBT and trauma-focused CBT for psychosis, bipolar disorder, and family intervention at a negotiated fee.

 For clinicians requiring more formalised training, please see Institute of Psychiatry, Psychology and Neuroscience graduate and postgraduate courses (certificate and diploma).